-Note: Some services are disabled or enabled depending on the target machine image being created (refer to Changes to Service State Based on Target).
+Note: Some services are disabled or enabled depending on the target machine image being created (refer to Service State).

 Once the generation is complete, you can download the image locally, or for certain cloud formats register the machine image directly to the target environment using your cloud credentials.